-2) Protocol 2: To prevent malicious participants, we design Protocol 2, which is similar to Protocol 1, but it excludes the confirmation information from the encrypted message.
+To prevent malicious participants, we design Protocol 2, which is similar to Protocol 1, but it excludes the confirmation information from the encrypted message.

 Under Protocol 2, after the first round of communication, the participants won't know anything about the request in both HBC model and malicious model.
 The initiator knows who are the matching users and even the most similar one according to the replies.
-Then the initiator can start secure communication with a matching user protected by the key x+y or with a group of matching users protected by x.
+Then the initiator can start secure communication with a matching user protected by the key x+yor with a group of matching users protected by x.
 In malicious model, if a participant has a dictionary of the attributes, he/she may construct a large candidate profile key set and send it to the initiator.
+The main difference between an ordinary user and a malicious user with a dictionary is the size of their attribute space.
 However, an ordinary user with about dozens of attributes can make a quick reaction and reply a small size acknowledge set.
 While it takes much longer for a malicious user due to a large number of candidate attribute combinations.
 So the initiator can identify the malicious repliers by response time and the cardinality of reply set.
+In practice, the response time window should be less than 1 second based on the experiments with our mobile social networking system WiFace [31].
+According to our real data based evaluation, the threshold of cardinality could be set to 12, as shown in Fig. 8.